JaSt17/raaven_Pipeline/README.md

 #### **Step 2: Barcode and Fragment Extraction**

 - Extracts barcodes and fragments from sequencing files.
-- Matches extracted data to the reference, pairs barcodes with fragments, and saves the results to separate files.
+- Matches found fragments to the reference, pairs barcodes with fragments, and saves the results to separate files.

 ---